Designing the template structure in the DocumentBuilder editor

 The following two checkboxes appear only if you select a Giro code or Swiss QR code from the Barcode / QR code dropdown-list:

-• Overwrite bank master data: Check this box if, for the specific Giro-Code/Swiss QR code, you want to overwrite the bank master data stored in the Setup » Settings menu.
+• Overwrite bank master data: Check this box if, for the specific Giro-Code/Swiss QR code, you want to overwrite the bank master data stored in the Setup » Setting menu.

-• Overwrite company master data: Check this box if, for the specific Giro code/Swiss QR code, you want to overwrite the company master data stored in the Setup » Settings menu.
+• Overwrite company master data: Check this box if, for the specific Giro-Code/Swiss QR code, you want to overwrite the company master data stored in the Setup » Setting menu.

 Detailed explanation of the checkboxes Overwrite bank master data / Overwrite company master data: